Mdavichick/E-Commerce-App/README.md

 # E-Commerce App
+Full-stack responsive app using React, Node and Express that allows the SFSU community to buy, sell and exchange items among each other.
+Implemented using user-centered design and development, best software processes and teamwork practices.

 | Student Name | Student Email | GitHub Username | Position |
 |    :---:     |     :---:     |     :---:       |     :---:       |